PerMedCoE/observatory_benchmark/README.md

 With this use case we aimed at simulating a one-cell-thick monolayer of cells growing on a surface.
 This use case gathered functions that we had tested in different unit tests as the cell cycle and mechanics ones in a different, more complex setup.

-As an objective, we set to simulate experimental results from a 1998 work (Brú *et al.*, 1998) also reported in other works (Drasdo and Hoehme, 2005; Hoehme and Drasdo, 2010) (Figure 2.1.2.g) and available in the GitHub website ([https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/use_case_2Ddisk](https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/use_case_2Ddisk)).
+As an objective, we set to simulate experimental results from a 1998 work (Brú *et al.*, 1998) also reported in other works (Drasdo and Hoehme, 2005; Hoehme and Drasdo, 2010) (Figure 2.1.2.g) and available in the [dedicated GitHub website](https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/use_case_2Ddisk).

 ![Figure 2.1.2.g: Copy of Figure 1 from Drasdo and Hoehme (2005) where the monolayer data of interest are full circles.](https://github.com/PerMedCoE/observatory_benchmark/raw/main/figures/comm1/Imagen7.png)